Wednesday, November 6, 2024

 Yes.
 All good things must come to an end.

-Factoid: All good or bad things must come to an end.
-But whether things are good or whether things are bad is a very subjective call, depending on one's perspective, of course.
-For Kamala and Tim et al, the good things have come to an end.
+Factoid: All good and bad things must come to an end.
+But whether things are good or whether things are bad is a very subjective call, depending on one's perspective.
+Of course, for Kamala Harris and Tim Walz et al, the good things have come to an end.

 KAMALA AND TIM

-But for Donald and J.D. et al, the good things have just begun.
+But for Donald Trump and J.D.
+Vance et al, the good things have just begun.

 DONALD AND J.D.